SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/accounts/accounts.md

 Note: If you are an existing NERSC user and need to be added to a new project, the project PI or one of their proxies must add you.
 In this case, you cannot add yourself to the project.

+## Resetting Passwords

+If you forget your password or if it has recently expired, and you have previously answered your NIM security questions, you can reset your password using the Self-Service Password reset link on the [NIM login page ("Forgot your NIM password?")](https://nim.nersc.gov).
+See "Managing Your User Account With NIM" in the NIM User's Guide.
+If you haven't answered the Security Questions, you will need to call Operations at 800-666-3772, menu option 1, or 510-486-6821 to get a new temporary password (we do not send passwords via email).
+The temporary password is good for only 24 hours.
+You should login to NIM with this temporary password, and immediately choose a new password.
+After about 10 minutes, this new password may be used to login to any NERSC computer.